-Bob and Weave – When you Exert to call Dodge, you may also call Stagger on that opponent.
+Bob and Weave – When you Exert to call Dodge against a melee attack, you may also call Disarm or Grab on that opponent.

-Tooth Collector – If you use a Punch on a Winded Opponent in the front torso, call Blackout.
+Tooth Collector – If you use a Punch on an opponent’s torso, you may apply the Head Quality.

 Requirements: Brawl 2, Heavy Weapons 4